lxmii/Test-BestS/README.md

 in the form of a class object.

 Result:
-The project successfully creates RestAPI that accepts user inputs for the following and returns data in json format.
+The project successfully creates a web application that employs RestAPI accepting user inputs for the following and returns data in json format.
 1. Product ID
 2. Category and
 3. Size

+This list can be easily extended without disturbing the over all structure of the business logic, thanks to object oriented functionality of C# and the architecture employed